 Is it reliable and secure?

 Absolutely.
 FontLab is a benchmark, renowned for its robustness.
-We have managed complex typographic projects with it, without any stability issues whatsoever.
-For security, your font files remain your property and are managed locally.
-The team behind FontLab is proactive: updates are frequent and fix potential vulnerabilities.
-It is a safe and reliable environment for your creations.
+We've managed complex typographic projects with it, without the slightest worry about stability.
+For security, your font files remain your property, managed locally.
+The FontLab team is proactive: updates are frequent and correct potential vulnerabilities.
+It's a safe and reliable environment for your creations.

 Is it compatible with my other tools?

 Yes, absolutely.
 FontLab is designed to integrate seamlessly into your current design ecosystem.
-It supports importing and exporting a wide range of industry-standard formats, such as OpenType (.otf), TrueType (.ttf), as well as SVG and UFO (Unified Font Object).
+It supports the import and export of a multitude of industry-standard formats, such as OpenType (.otf), TrueType (.ttf), but also SVG or UFO (Unified Font Object).

-This means you can easily exchange your font creations with your usual layout, illustration, or prototyping tools.
-The goal is to keep your workflow agile and frictionless.
-For us, it's essential to be able to switch between tools without wasting time.
+This means you can easily exchange your font creations with your usual layout, illustration or prototyping tools.
+The aim is to keep your workflow agile and frictionless.
+For us, it's vital to be able to switch from one tool to another without wasting time.

 Is there responsive customer support?

-Our experience at Easy Web with FontLab support has been somewhat mixed.
-For technical questions, particularly those concerning specific scripts or complex glyph interpolation issues, the answers are often detailed and relevant.
-However, responsiveness can vary.
-Don't expect instant assistance for every query.
-You should expect reasonable response times, and sometimes a gentle reminder is necessary if your project is under pressure.
+Our experience at Easy Web with FontLab support is rather nuanced.
+For specific technical questions, notably about specific scripts or complex glyph interpolation issues, answers are often detailed and pertinent.
+On the other hand, responsiveness can vary.
+Don't expect instant support for every query.
+Count on reasonable lead times, and sometimes a little reminder is necessary if your project is under pressure.
 It's solid support, but not always the fastest on the market.
-This is something to bear in mind if you have tight deadlines.
+Something to bear in mind for your tight schedules.

 What do other users think?

-Clearly, FontLab is seen by users as the ultimate tool for type design.
-Professionals in the field praise its unmatched precision on Bézier curves and its advanced management of OpenType features, which are essential for complex fonts.
-It is the software of choice for creating custom typefaces, but it is known to be difficult to learn.
-It is not a tool for occasional projects, but rather an investment for those who strive for excellence in typography.
+Clearly, among users, FontLab is seen as the ultimate tool for type design.
+Professionals in the field praise its unrivalled precision on Bézier curves and its advanced management of OpenType functionalities, essential for complex fonts.
+It's the software of choice for creating custom typefaces, but it's notoriously demanding to learn.
+It's not a tool for occasional projects, rather an investment for those aiming for excellence in typography.

 Can I easily change later?